datascience-course/2016-website/syllabus.md

 ### Prerequisites

-Students are expected to have programming experience ideally for web development.
-Skills about structured programming/software engineering are recommended.
-In this course you are required to develop significant projects in JavaScript and D3 which can have a steep learning curve.
-Exceptions by permission of the instructor.
+Students are expected to have some programming experience and have at least taken Calculus I (UU Math 1170, 1210, 1250 1310, 1311 or equivalent).
+If in doubt, ask one of the instructors.

 ### Required Textbooks

-We will be using two textbooks for this class, one to cover conceptual aspects of visualization (referred to as VAD for reading assignments), one to teach the necessary technical skills (short form: D3).
+There is no required textbook for the class.
+However, students may consult the following textbooks for reference.

+{% comment %}
 [Visualization Analysis and Design](http://www.amazon.com/Visualization-Analysis-Design-Peters-Series/dp/1466508914), Tamara Munzner, CRC Press (2014) - VAD
 ![]({{ site.baseurl }}/assets/i/visualization_analysis.jpg)